tmtsmrsl/article/twitter-sentiment-analysis-part-4.md

 * Coursera, let's go :)

 Many of the positive tweets are related users completing the courses on Coursera.
 In addition, we can also see some tweets promoting Coursera courses.
 Notice that unlike the negative tweets, none of the positive tweets above contain critical issues.
 So by using our sentiment analysis application, we can determine which tweets to address as a priority.
 Note: The current model can only classify tweet as positive or negative, so it is not able to handle neutral tweets (such as spam) properly.

+### Conclusion

 In this post, we have explored how sentiment analysis can be an effective tool for businesses by providing valuable insights from the public.
 Additionally, we have demonstrated how sentiment analysis can be applied to identify tweets that require immediate attention using our Streamlit application.
+Although some manual review may still be required, the use of sentiment analysis can help businesses to react more quickly.

 ### Relevant Links
 * Project Github: <u>[github.com/tmtsmrsl/TwitterSentimentAnalyzer](https://github.com/tmtsmrsl/TwitterSentimentAnalyzer)</u>